Michael1388/C-Sharp-Projects/README.md

 C# Projects

-This repositrory houses the project files from my course in C# and .NET. course while at The Tech Academy.
+This repositrory houses the project files from my C# and .NET. course while at The Tech Academy.

 Projects